Mosaic Miami

-The Miami Coalition of Christians and Jews is a nonsectarian nonprofit organization dedicated to advancing understanding and respect among people of all cultures, religions and races.
+Mosaic Miami, formerly the Miami Coalition of Christians and Jews, is a nonsectarian nonprofit organization dedicated to advancing understanding and respect among people of all cultures, religions and races.
 The organization strives for a community free from intolerance in which every person enjoys dignity and respect.

 History

 The agency was founded in 1935 as a regional chapter of the National Conference of Christians and Jews (NCCJ), which later became the National Conference for Community and Justice.
-As part of the decentralization of NCCJ, the agency became an independent 501c3 in 2005 and — returning to its roots — changed its name to Miami Coalition of Christians and Jews.
+As part of the decentralization of NCCJ, the agency became an independent 501c3 in 2005 and—returning to its roots—changed its name to Miami Coalition of Christians and Jews.

 Following the 1980 McDuffie riots, MCCJ worked with the Community Relations Board to formulate policy recommendations through a process of community hearings which resulted in the Overcoming Racial and Ethnic Isolation in Miami report.

 Activities

+Community Relations and Intergroup Dialogue

-Since its creation in 1935, the agency has served as a vital force for improving intergroup relations by creating safe havens for dialogue, training inclusive leaders, highlighting the benefits of diversity, and building bridges of understanding and respect among the different communities that call Greater Miami home.
+Since its creation in 1935, the agency has worked for improving intergroup relations by creating safe havens for dialogue, training inclusive leaders, highlighting the benefits of diversity, and building bridges of understanding and respect among the different communities that call Greater Miami home.